mguadagni/mguadagni/README.md

 <p> Hello!
 My name is Mike Guadagni and I am currently working at General Dynamics Electric Boat as a Mechanical Engineer.
 In addition, I am taking classes at CareerDevs, a software engineering development program.
 I am a quick learner and a great problem-solver.
 Eventually, I would love to follow my passion in life and become a developer. </p>

 ### 🌱 I’m currently learning ...
-- Using Java to work with API's and MySQL databases.
+- Creating Full Stack projects.
+Using Java and SpringBoot to work with API's and MySQL databases, as well as using React for Front End development.
 On the side, I am actively completing algorithms within Java, Javascript, and Python.

 ### ⚡Besides coding, I enjoy...
 - Staying active and being outside.
 I like to go to the gym, or play sports like basketball with my friends.
 In addition, I enjoy fishing as a relaxing pastime.